 Here's Gary getting his massage from the indigenous woman.

-But my most unusual indigenous natural healing treatment so far came after a blood vessel burst in my left eye.
+But my most unusual indigenous treatment so far came after a blood vessel burst in my left eye.
 I was riding in a cab when I felt an ache in my eye.
 I thought perhaps I was feeling eye strain from all my hours at the computer and didn’t think any more about it.

 That night while brushing my teeth I saw my eye, blood-red and a little swollen.
 I’ve had this happen before, but this was clearly the worst.

 Several days later the blood had spread to encompass all of the white area of my eye and I looked like a zombie.
 Every day our indigenous friend Blanca would comment on my eye, tsking and shaking her head in alarm.
 She was concerned and thought I should do something about it.

 Blanca convinced me that she had a cure.
 She kept talking about her “preciosas animalitos,” some kind of aquatic creature she said would suck up the excess blood.

 By now I was contemplating wearing an eye patch to avoid the stares of employees and strangers on the streets.
 So I went to Ibarra to an ophthalmologist and for $20 he checked my eye with his machines and a flashlight.

 He said that although the burst vessel had caused lots of blood to leak into my eye, it wasn’t anything to worry about.
 I didn’t need any treatment.
 The eye would clear up within two weeks by itself.
 He said it could have been the result of high blood pressure, a small stroke or eye strain.

 Blanca kept offering to help and I finally decided to take her up on it rather than face two more weeks of stares and people crossing themselves when I walked by.
 She made me understand that her preciosas animalitos were not leeches.
 They were things with a tail and legs and she sent two of her sons out to find some.